What is kinetic pavement?

 More recently, the tiles were installed over a 25-metre distance at the start point of the Paris Marathon, as well as around spectator viewing platforms and other key points along the route.
 Over the course of the event runners and bystanders generated nearly five kilowatts of electricity, enough to power a laptop for 52 hours, drive an electric car for 15 miles or light up a village in a developing nation for an entire day.

 It’s not just big events that are benefiting from pavement power, either; the Simon Langton Grammar School in Kent has a permanent Pavegen installation in its halls, harvesting power from the footsteps of its 1,100 students.
 So does Rednock School in Gloucestershire.
-And in London, one office has installed the technology in its main entrance, with the footfall from workers available to view live online.
+And in London, one office has installed the technology in its main entrance.

 Pavegen ultimately hopes to make the tiles as affordable as regular floor tiles, and to see them installed in offices, schools, pedestrianised areas and public spaces around the world.

 The technology has come under some criticism because, well, it’s not as powerful as conventional electricity sources.
 The average person will walk 150 million steps in their lifetime, and in theory, that would only be enough to power the average family home for three weeks.
 Doesn’t sound great, does it?
 But combine all the steps of all the people on the planet, and then we’re talking about making a serious contribution to sustainable energy.
 And as natural resources get lower and energy prices get higher we’ll certainly need all the help we can get.
 Now, where did we put our running shoes?